Tinicum Township, Bucks County, Pennsylvania

 Tinicum Township is a township in Bucks County, Pennsylvania, United States.
 The population was 3,995 at the 2010 census.

 The Uhlerstown-Frenchtown Bridge, a free Delaware River Joint Toll Bridge Commission bridge over the Delaware River, connects Uhlerstown to Frenchtown in Hunterdon County, New Jersey.
-It is located approximately forty miles north of Center City, Philadelphia and forty miles west of the city limits of New York City.
+It is located approximately 36 miles north of Center City, Philadelphia and 61 miles west of downtown New York City.

 This township includes both area codes 215/267/445 and 610/484.
 The township also has five different ZIP codes.

 History

 The Red Hill Church and School, Ridge Valley Rural Historic District, and Lewis Summers Farm are listed on the National Register of Historic Places.

 Geography

 According to the United States Census Bureau, the township has a total area of 31.2 square miles (80.8 km^{2}), of which 30.2 square miles (78.2 km^{2}) is land and 1.0 square mile (2.5 km^{2}) (3.11%) is water.
 Tohickon Creek flows along its southern boundary into the Delaware River, which separates the township from New Jersey.
 Its past and present villages include Bunker Hill, Clay Ridge, Erwinna, Jugtown, Lodi, Ottsville (also in Nockamixon Township), Point Pleasant (also in Plumstead Township), Ridge, Sundale, Smithtown, Tinicum, Uhlerstown, Upper Black Eddy (also in Bridgeton Township), and Wormansville.

 Natural features include Haycock Creek, Roaring Rocks, Swamp Creek, Tinicum Creek, and Tohickon Creek.